MediaArea/MediaConch/Narrative.md

 ### Shell

 The Shell shall coordinate the actions of the implementation checker, policy checker, reporter and fixer.
-As PreForma seeks that the Shell developed by each supplier supports each supplier's conformance checker(s), MediaArea encourages all suppliers to work collaboratively to negotiate API documentation to support not only our own interoperability but to support third-party development of additional conformance checkers to utilitize the produced shells.
+As PreForma seeks that the Shell developed by each supplier supports each supplier's conformance checker(s), MediaArea encourages all suppliers to work collaboratively to negotiate API documentation to support not only our own interoperability but to support third-party development of additional conformance checkers to utilize the produced shells.

 The development of the shell will strive to facilitate an intuitive and informed use by memory institutions at both expert and non-expert levels.
 The shell will include substantial internal documentation that mimics the online resources that we will provide so that the shell and conformance checker function well offline.